gladly-team/next-firebase-auth/README.md

 We expect some apps will need some features that are not currently available:

 - **Supporting custom session logic:** Currently, this package doesn't allow using a custom cookie or session module.
-Some developers may need this flexibility to, for example, keep auth user data in server-side session storage.
+Some developers may need this flexibility to, for example, keep user data in server-side session storage.
 - **Setting a single auth cookie:** This package currently sets more than one cookie to store authentication state.
 It's not currently possible to use a single cookie with a customized name: [#190](https://github.com/gladly-team/next-firebase-auth/issues/190)

 We'd love to hear your feedback on these or other features.
 Please feel free to [open a discussion](https://github.com/gladly-team/next-firebase-auth/discussions)!